ddtxra/rawgit/README.md

-RawGit
+RawGit for GitLab
 ======

-This is the source code behind <https://rawgit.com/>.
+This is an adpation of rawgit to work with GitLab.

 Installing